IPA.CONF(5) IPA.CONF(5)

 we use threshold type 3 and time window will ``jump'' from 21:00 to

-08:00 and current counter's value of the threshold will be unchanged,
+08:00 and the threshold's current counter's value will not be changed,

 If there are several clients with the same settings, then at 08:00 non